jeremylabrosse/datadog-demo/README.md

 ### Create a Dashboard

-We can clone the database integration dashboard via the Datadog UI so we can additional database metrics and the random check metrics.
+We can clone the database integration dashboard via the Datadog UI so we can customize it and add additional database metrics and the random check metrics to suit our needs.

 ![Custom Dashboard](https://user-images.githubusercontent.com/31740703/30281798-60b3592c-96e1-11e7-8e2c-bcccafa0492d.png)